zorael/kameloso/README.md

 ### **Copy paste-friendly concrete setup from scratch**

-Pre-compiled binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).
+Prebuilt binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).

-If you're on Windows, you must first [install the **OpenSSL** library](#windows).
+If you're on **Windows**, you must first [install the **OpenSSL** library](#windows).
 Run this command to download and launch the installer for it, then opt to install to Windows system directories when asked:

 ```shell
 kameloso --get-openssl